Jira Connector for Power BI

 • Consume real-time Jira data in Power BI

-• Consume realtime Jira API data in Power BI
+• Consume real-time Jira API data in Power BI

 • Jira ODBC Driver | ODBC Driver for Jira | ODBC Jira Driver | SSIS Jira Source | SSIS Jira Destination